Apologies are something most of us don’t do well or do often enough.

 - Allow yourself to feel the sadness or embarrassment associated with what you have done.
 Pushing it away will only make you feel worse, and will never make the one you hurt feel any better.

-- Assure the person you have hurt that you won’t do the same again in the future.
+- Assure the person you have hurt that you are serious about not wanting to do the same thing in the future.
+Explain what action you will take to not let it happen again.

 - “How can I make this up to you?”
 “Is there anything I can do to make this better?

-- Then listen and do not REACT!
-Simply let them share their feelings with you.
+- Then listen and do not react defensively!
+Their request might seem over the top to you or too simple to be effective.
+But since this is not about you, simply listen.
+Do not offer any suggestions at this point.
+Let them share their feelings and thoughts without interruption.
 Remember you have thinking about your apology for awhile, but they are just hearing it for the first time and may need a minute or longer to fully process and accept it.

-- If you can, do what they ask you to, and if not, talk about solutions until one is found and agreed upon without getting upset or changing the sincerity of your apology.
+- If you can, do exactly what they ask you to, and if that is not possible, talk about solutions until one is found and agreed upon without getting upset or changing the sincerity of your apology.

 Now!
 The sooner you apologize the better, but do not let the passage of time persuade you that an apology is no longer needed, won’t matter, or will simply stir up old hurts.

-One of the most touching and beautiful apologies I ever received occurred years later, long after the sting of the situation had faded for me.
+One of the most touching and beautiful apologies I ever received occurred years after the incident, long after the sting of the situation had faded for me.
 Yet, when I received the apology it opened my heart in ways I did not even know were possible.
 I was completely impressed by the courage and kindness of the giver and it inspired me to be more open about apologizing to others in the future.
+I have never forgotten the apology, the bravery and kindness of the giver and the warmth it immediately invoked in me.
+It truly was a moment to remember.
+P. Robson

-Don’t miss the chance to make open someone’s heart or heal old wounds.
+Don’t miss the chance to make someone’s day, open someone’s heart or help put it back together again.
+Old wounds can be healed, and new bonds created.

-Whether you are apologizing for being short with a store clerk, stepping on the toes of a colleague or for deeply hurting someone you love, follow the three R’s to help you right your wrong.
-You will gain as much peace of mind as you give, and will undoubtedly brighten someone’s day and maybe even enrich their life.
+Whether you are apologizing for being short to a store clerk, stepping on the toes of a colleague or for deeply hurting someone you love, the three R’s can help you right your wrong.
+You may gain as much peace of mind as you give, and your apology may even be powerful enough to change the past and redirect the future.

-As my Valentine’s Day gift to my readers and a way of spreading love this week, if you have an apology you want to give, but haven’t yet mustered the courage, I will give a free 30 minute, apology practice session to the first 3 folks who send me an email at firstname.lastname@example.org Include your name and a brief description of the situation.
+As my Valentine’s Day gift to my readers and a way of spreading love throughout 2017, if you have an apology you want to give any time in 2017, but haven’t yet mustered the courage, I will give a free 30-minute apology insight and practice session to anyone interested in making amends.
+Email me @ email@example.com.
+Include your name and a brief description of the situation.
+I will get back to you to arrange a time.
 If you have been thinking about it, it is time to do it!

 You can do it!